HigherOrderCO/Bend/README.md

 single-core performance is still extremely sub-par.
 This is the first version of the system, and we haven't put much effort into a proper compiler yet.
-You can expect the raw performance to substantially improve on every release, as we work in a proper codegen (and include a constellation of missing optimizations).
+You can expect the raw performance to substantially improve on every release, as we work to have a proper codegen (and include a constellation of missing optimizations).
 Meanwhile, you can use the interpreters today, to have a glimpse of what massively parallel programming looks like, from the lens of a Pythonish, high-level language!